Fuseteam/fuseteam.github.io/README.md

 # Fuseteam's Website
-list's his social media and projects as well as goals `hopefully`
+list's all his social media and projects as well as goals `hopefully`